aws-solutions-library-samples/guidance-for-automating-sap-configuration-health-checks-on-aws/README.md

 Please enable SAPConfigHltSchedule rule under Amazon EventBridge Rules or create your own schedule.

-Enable and Edit/Configure the SAPConfigHltSchedule event rule for periodic execution of the chekcs.
+Enable and Edit/Configure the SAPConfigHltSchedule event rule for periodic execution of the checks.

 <figure>